kumar303/mtv/README.rst

 Usage
 -----

-One you have an mp3 file and an image you want to turn into a video, just run something like this::
+Once you have an mp3 file and an image that you want to turn into a video, just run something like this::

     ./mtv.py --song /path/to/song.mp3 --art /path/to/cover.jpg

 You can then upload the ``mtv.mpg`` file to YouTube.
+If you're making multiple videos before uploading keep in mind that ``mtv.mpg`` is a temporary file that gets overwritten each time.

 You don't have to use an mp3 file, you can use any audio file that `ffmpeg`_ supports which is pretty much every